What is an Advanced Dining Reservation or ADR?

 How do I get an ADR?

-You can call either the Central Reservations Office (CRO) at 407-WDISNEY (407-934-7639) or WDW Dining directly at 407-WDW-DINE (407-939-3463).
+You make reservations online on the web site or the My Disney Experience app starting at 6am Eastern Time, which is the preferred way, or you can call WDW Dining at 407-WDW-DINE (407-939-3463).
 WDW Dining is available for making phone reservations from 7:00am to 10:00pm Eastern Time 7 days a week, except on Christmas Eve and New Years Eve when they close earlier at 8:00pm.
 See our notes on dining with a large group if your group is larger than 12 (or 8 for a dinner show).

 If you are already at WDW, you can still call this number, or if you are staying at a WDW Resort you may be able to speak to the front desk.
 Club Level guests can also speak to the Club concierge desk.